This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 Tableau Setup

-We will be using two Tableau products in this course (although there are many more - see handout): Tableau Desktop and Tableau Public.
+We will be using two Tableau products in this course: Tableau Desktop and Tableau Public.
 Tableau desktop typically requires a paid subscription, but as students (and teachers) we get it for free.

 Visit Tableau Desktop and download Tableau Desktop using the 14-day free trial.
 You can enter your product license key once you receive an email with your academic license.